Categories

 Where Are the Most Affordable Places in the UK to Buy a Home?

-With mortgage rates at a 15-year high, it's not the easiest time to buy property, for first time buyers and investors alike.
-Regulations have gotten stricter since 2022, and high mortgage rates have thinned profit margins, making owning a standard buy to let a trickier affair than a decade ago.
+For buy to let investors, regulations have gotten stricter since 2022, and high mortgage rates have thinned profit margins, making owning a standard buy to let a trickier affair than a decade ago.

 While house prices have dropped slightly due to lack of affordability across London and the rest of the South, this isn't the case in other regions.